atticus-sullivan/zfs_backup/README.md

 The current script always lets the last backup on the backup device alive so that always two backups are present, the one you're currently making and the last one.

+The curent script assumes that on each backupSet (`bak{number}`) the corresponding datasets for the backup already exist and that there is a snapshot called `replication` on each of this datasets.

 # The variables
 variable name | description
 -------|-------